ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part1.md

 **5.** Once you have successfully installed the extension, you should see an outline of a block just below the extensions button (approximately, the 6th button in VSCode).
 Go ahead and click on that button.
-Once you do, you\'ll be welcomed with the IBM Blockchain Platform VSCode Homepage with the sides being divided into thirds.
+Once you do, you'll be welcomed with the IBM Blockchain Platform VSCode Homepage with the sides being divided into thirds.

 ![image](images/2.png)